 We promote and provide immunizations and offer public presentations on infectious disease topics to help prevent illness.
 We work with schools, childcare and long-term care facilities to use best practices to prevent the spread of illness and give guidance on how control disease outbreaks.
-We provide safer sex supplies, such as condoms, free of charge.

 Vector-borne illnesses are a newer focus for the Middlebury Local Health Office.
 In 2012, we responded to the discovery of Eastern equine encephalitis (EEE) in Addison County.
 We have been working to raise awareness of and prevent the spread of and for the last decade.
 We provide training to summer camp staff, town health officers, town recreation departments, schools and the broader public about vector-borne illness prevention.